Tech-for-Government/Mission/README.md

     1. Transparent government hiring through the portal with skill-based testing tools.
     2. Open contracting and grant-giving platforms with published evaluation criteria.
     3. AI screening of candidates for services must be bias-audited and appealable.
+10. **Interoperability**
+11. **Federation and Confederation**
+    1. Enables connections between political regimes to be formed dynamically.

 ## Legal
 1. This is not an offer or solicitation for financial, legal, or professional services.
 All liability is absolved.